New video shows Donald Trump literally unable to say he lost election

 Former president refuses to say he lost election

-Donald Trump is seen literally unable to say he lost the 2020 election in a newly released video presented by the Jan 6 committee.
+In a newly released video presented by the select committee probing the attack on the US Capitol, Donald Trump is seen literally unable to say he lost the 2020 election.

-As the committee probing the attack on the US Capitol held its eighth presentation, it played video of the then president repeatedly rehearsing a speech condemning the violence, that his staff had urged him to make.

-“I don’t want to say the election’s over,” Mr Trump is heard to say in an outake of a video his staff filmed on Jan 7.
+During the eighth of its televised summer hearings, the panel played outtakes from the recording of a 7 January 2021 speech in which the then-president was meant to condemn the violence that unfolded the day before.

+His staff had urged him to draw a line under the events at the Capitol, but as shown on the footage, Mr Trump is seen refusing to go as far as they hoped – and repeatedly editing the written text in front of him.

-Committee member, Democratic congresswoman Elaine Luria, told the hearing: “On January 7, one day after he incited an insurrection based on a lie, the President Trump still could not say the election over.”
+As Democratic select committee member Elaine Luria, who co-chaired the hearing, summed up: “On January 7, one day after he incited an insurrection based on a lie, the President Trump still could not say the election was over.”

-Earlier, Sarah Matthews, a former deputy press secretary, called Jan 2021, “one of the darkest days in our nation's history”.
+Earlier in the hearing, Sarah Matthews, a former deputy press secretary, called the day of the riot “one of the darkest days in our nation's history”.

-Ms Matthews said because of Mr Trump's response to the insurrection earlier in the day, she had already decided to resign, but a tweet by then-President Trump at 6:0p.m cemented her mind
+She said that while she had already decided to leave the administration because of Mr Trump's response to the insurrection earlier in the day, a tweet he sent later in the afternoon convinced her to go ahead.

-“I thought that Jan.
-6, 2021, was one of the darkest days in our nation’s history and President Trump was treating it as a celebratory occasion with that tweet and so it just further cemented my decision to resign,” Ms Matthews testified.
+“I thought that January 2021 was one of the darkest days in our nation’s history,” Ms Matthews said, “and President Trump was treating it as a celebratory occasion with that tweet and so it just further cemented my decision to resign.”

-.
-I would like to begin by addressing the heinous attack yesterday.
-Yesterday is a hard word for me.
-Take the word yesterday, because it doesn't work with heinous attack on our country, say on our country.
-I'm gonna say that my only goal was to ensure the integrity of the vote.
-My only goal was to ensure the integrity of the vote.

 Register for free to continue reading